melezhik/Audio-PortAudio/Documentation.md

 default-high-input-latency;
 ---------------------------

 This is a suggested value for input latency for high latency applications, expressed as a Num fraction of a second.
-This is possibly a better value for Perl applications which are likely to be "high latency".
+This is possibly a better value for Raku applications which are likely to be "high latency".

 default-high-output-latency
 ---------------------------

 This is a suggested value for output latency for high latency applications, expressed as a Num fraction of a second.
-This is possibly a better value for Perl applications which are likely to be "high latency".
+This is possibly a better value for Raku applications which are likely to be "high latency".

 default-sample-rate;
 --------------------